chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+Add the informativity evaluation of the UNIPROT Nodes and GO nodes.
+    => list of GOs + in-depth traversal with writing into the database.

 Right now, there is an issue with the Complex insertion due to their usage of deprecated Accession IDs

 Add a clean-up routine